josevcm/nfc-laboratory/README.md

 ## SDR Receivers tested

-I have tried several receivers obtaining the best results with AirSpy Mini, I do not have more devices but surely it works with others.
+I have tried several receivers obtaining the best results with AirSpy Mini, I do not have more devices, but surely it works with others.

-- AirSpy Mini: Better results, tuning the third harmonic 40.68Mhz, with a sampling frequency of 10 Mbps, with these parameters it is possible to capture the communication up to 424 Kbps.
+- AirSpy Mini or R2: Better results, tuning the third harmonic 40.68Mhz, with a sampling frequency of 10 Mbps, with these parameters it is possible to capture the communication up to 424 Kbps.

-- RTL SDR: Works tuning the second harmonic 27.12Mhz, due to the limitation in the maximum sampling rate of 3Mbps, it only allows you to capture the commands.
+- RTL SDR: It works by tuning the second harmonic 27.12Mhz, due to the limitation in the maximum sampling frequency of 3Mbps and its 8 bits of precision only allows you to capture the commands.

+NOTE: Due to the above, the support for RTL-SDR is not finalized due to its limited application.

 ![Devices](doc/nfc-lab-devices1.png?raw=true "Devices")

 ![Devices](doc/nfc-lab-devices3.png?raw=true "Devices")

+### Upconverters

+To avoid the use of harmonics it is possible to use an up-converter and thus tune directly to the carrier frequency of 13.56Mhz, although I have not tried this combination.

 ## Hardware requirements and performance